core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdSensorReadingsLatestReadings.md

 HasRawTemperature returns a boolean if a field has been set.

+### SetRawTemperatureNil

+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) SetRawTemperatureNil(b bool)`

+ SetRawTemperatureNil sets the value for RawTemperature to be an explicit nil

+### UnsetRawTemperature
+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) UnsetRawTemperature()`

+UnsetRawTemperature ensures that no value is present for RawTemperature, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)